 Colleges and universities are also required to undergo a prompt and impartial investigation for reports of sexual assault.
 Both parties are to be notified of the outcome and any disciplinary actions taken.

 A Title IX complaint can be filed electronically through the regional Department of Education, Office of Civil Rights office where the college or university is located.
 A student can use their institutional complaint process to resolve a complaint first.
-However, going through the school's complaint process is not required.34
+Going through the school's complaint process is not required.3

 After a complaint is filed, the DOE should acknowledge receipt of the complaint within 2 weeks.
 The student may be contacted by a lawyer with the Office for Civil Rights (OCR) to discuss the complaint.
 The OCR will then determine whether or not to open an investigation.